All Products

 Note

-• By setting a maximum number of instances, you can prevent a single function from occupying too many instances due to excessive invocations.
-This helps protect backend resources and avoids unexpected charges.
+• By limiting the maximum number of function-level instances, you can prevent a single function from occupying too many instances due to excessive invocations.
+This protects backend resources and avoids unexpected costs.

-• If you leave this parameter unset, the maximum number of instances allowed will be based on the limits applicable to your Alibaba Cloud account and the current region.
+• If you leave this parameter empty, the limit defaults to the maximum instance limit for your account in the current region.

 (Optional) Scheduled Setting Modification: You can create scheduled scaling rules to configure provisioned instances more flexibly.
-A scheduled scaling policy automatically adjusts the number of provisioned instances to a specified value at a designated time, meeting the specific concurrency requirements of your service.
-For more information about the configuration principles and examples, see Scheduled Setting Modification.
+It sets the number of provisioned instances to a specified value at a designated time to better align with your business's concurrency demands.
+For more information about how it works and for configuration examples, see Scheduled scaling.

 Policy Name